bandang0/astro_reduce/README.md

 >The FITS files for all the master dark images (deduced from dark fields or interpolated) can be found after reduction in the `tmp` directory under the names `mdark_[exposure].fits`.

+### Master transmission images
 The _master transmission_ image for a given filter is an image which encompasses the relative transmission of each pixel in the optical setup (telescope optics through filter to CCD matrix).
-It is calculated for every filter as the __normalized difference__ between the __median__ of all the flat fields for that filter and the master dark image for the corresponding exposure.
+It is calculated for every filter as the __median__ over all flat field images, after __subtraction of corresponding master dark images__ and __normalization__.

 >The FITS files for all the master transmission images (deduced from dark fields or interpolated) can be found after reduction in the `tmp/` directory under the names `mtrans_[filter].fits`.